vtex/vtex-courses/courses/onboarding/steps/01_introduction/en.md

-# Preparing your environment for VTEX IO
+# Setting up your development environment for VTEX IO

 > 🚧 **Are you a VTEX client or partner?**
 > To complete this training, you’ll need access to a VTEX account.
 We’re working on ways to provide test accounts for unaffiliated developers, but for now, you must belong to a company that’s already part of our ecosystem.